After Egg Retrieval: Do's and Don'tsFertility Treatment

 - Do not drink or eat from eight hours before the puncture process;

-- Do not wear makeup, perfume, jewelry, and contact lenses;
+- Do not wear makeup, perfume, jewellery, and contact lenses;

 - Avoid having NSAIDs such as ibuprofen, aspirin, and other blood thinners, fish oil, and vitamin E supplements from a couple of days before the operation;